VishiK-on-github/go-bank/README.md

-To make a bank using golang
+To make a bank using golang.
+Based on the video series by Anthony De Meulemeester (Anthony GG)